sneakers-the-rat/surveillance-graphs/_sections/_ideology/kgs_and_ai.md

 		- always limited to *only exactly what the developers could imagine you wanting to do* - why should we *have to* always have our digital reality defined by someone else's ideology

-> Here’s a common situation.
-It’s a Friday night.
-I’m sure many of you can relate to it.
-Back home, and I want to take my family to a movie.
-You know, you normally pull out your phone, research movies, look at the reviews, find shows nearby, and try to book a ticket.
-We want to be there in these moments helping you.
->
-> So you should be able to ask Google, “What’s playing tonight?” and by the way, today, if you ask that question, we do return movie results, but we want to go a step further.
-We want to understand your context and maybe suggest three relevant movies which you would like nearby.
-I should be able to look at it and maybe tell Google, “We want to bring the kids this time.” and then if that’s the case, Google should refine the answer and suggest family-friendly options.
-And maybe even ask me, “Would you like four tickets to any of these?”
-And if I say, “Sure, let’s do Jungle Book,” it should go ahead and get the tickets and have them ready waiting for me when I need it.
->
-> As you can see, I engaged in a conversation with Google and it helped me get things done in my context.
-And by the way, this is just one version of the conversation.
-This could have gone many, many, different ways.
-For example, when Google returned the results, I could have asked, “Is jungle book any good?”
-And Google could have given me the reviews and maybe even shown me a trailer.
-And by the way, I saw the movie, it’s terrific.
-And hope you get to see it as well.
->
-> Every single conversation is different.
-Every single context is different.
-And we are working hard to do this for billions of conversations, for billions of users around the world, for everyone.
-We think of the assistant as an ambient experience that extends across devices.
-I think computing is poised to evolve beyond just phones.
-It will be in the context of a user’s daily life.
-It will be on their phones, devices they wear, in their cars, and even in their living rooms.
-For example, if you’re in one of the hundred different android auto models and you’re driving and you say, “Let’s have curry tonight,” we know the Warriors are on tonight and Steph Curry is playing but you know, all you’re looking for is food, and we should be smart, order that food and let you know when it is ready, and maybe even have it waiting for you at your home.
->
-> Talking about your home, we’ve already built many, many products for your home.
-Today, we have sold over 25 million Chromecast devices.
-So we’ve been thinking hard about how to bring this vision of Google Assistant into your home.
-Credit to the team at Amazon for creating a lot of excitement in this space, we’ve been thinking about our own unique approach and we are getting ready to launch something later this year.
-To give you a preview, I’m going to invite Mario from the Chromecast team.
->
-> Thanks, Erik.
-As you heard earlier, the Google Assistant is an ongoing dialogue between you and Google that helps you get things done in your world.
-It’s also designed as an ambient experience.
-It’s there for you whenever you need it.
-And in messaging that really means bringing the Google Assistant right into your conversation with friends.
-So I’m going to show you how the Assistant can help in Amit’s and Joy’s conversation.
->
-> So they’re planning a dinner and Joy now says she would like Italian food.
-The Assistant intelligently recognizes that they could use some tips for Italian restaurants nearby and you can see its proactive suggestions at the bottom of the screen there.
-Tapping this brings up restaurant cards that everyone in the chat can see.
-These are powered by Google’s Knowledge Graph which means that Allo can help with all kinds of information in the real world.
-So there’s some back and forth about which restaurant to go to.
-And it looks like they’re leaning towards Cucina at 7 o’clock.
->
-> So what we’re seeing here — what we’re seeing here is completely new.
-In the past, Amit would have had to leave the chat to do a Google search, return with some restaurant options, switch back again to share the options, go out again to make the reservation at OpenTable and then come back in to share the details with the rest of the group.
->
-> Okay.
-So you just saw how the Google Assistant can be really helpful in groups.
-You can also have a one-on-one chat with Google.
-What we’re seeing now is Amit’s contact list and Google’s appearing at the top there.
-So let’s jump in and have a chat.
->
-> Just like with any other conversation, this one picks up right where you left off and the Assistant will remember things like your name and even tell you how it’s feeling.
-So let’s try something more interesting.
-Amit’s a big Real Madrid fan and he wants to know how they got on in their last match.
-So he asks the Assistant: did my team win?
-It looks like they did.
-They won their — yeah.
-Some Real Madrid fans out there.
-Cool.
-And so they won their last match on Saturday.
-Let’s see when they are playing next.
-That’s pretty cool.
-They are through the Champion’s League final at the end of the month.
-We can keep going like this and find more news about the team just by tapping on the suggestions there.
-{% cite sGoogle2016Keynote2016 %}